-The hand-drawn letters of Vale Joseph Churchward, whose funeral was held on Wednesday, appear in myriad media, from opticians' eye charts to the title of the Lonely Planet travel guide books.
+The hand-drawn letters of Joseph Churchward, who died just over a week ago, appear in myriad media, from opticians' eye charts to the title of the Lonely Planet travel guide books.

 Mr Churchward used his Samoan, Chinese, Tongan, English and Scottish ancestry to inform his work, producing 600 typefaces - more than any other individual designer in the world.

 A curator of Pacific cultures at the Te Papa museum, Safua Akeli, says Mr Churchward also incorporated the politics of the day into his designs, as his Churchward Maori font demonstrates.

 "He called it Churchward Maori because he wanted Maori to come together and be united for the cause and he had lived here since the 40s so Churchward was well aware of the politics of the time and also of relationship between Pacific and Maori as well."